Do You Localhost Your WordPress?

 What is XAMPP

+To have the same functionality that your hosting provider gives you when you set up your production website, you will need the same tools they use to make this happen.
+Those tools consist of a Web server, database engine, and a scripting language capable of performing complex application requests.
 Most hosting providers run on Linux operating systems and you will either have a PC or Mac.
 This scenario is fine, just make sure you’re using close to the same PHP version in both environments.
 You can easily find this out by pasting the code below into a file named phpinfo.php and then browsing to it, be sure remove to it from your production server when you’re done.
-There are also WordPress plugins that will output this same info.
-Just do a search for phpinfo in the plugins directory.

 XAMPP Control Panel